What are you in the mood for?

 7. Tea Tree Oil

 If there’s one ingredient that is present in all sheet masks, nose strips, and face creams, it has to be tea tree oil.
 No surprises there.
-After all, it has so many benefits including whiteheads removal.
+After all, it has so many benefits, including whitehead removal.
 Dip a cotton ball in tea tree oil and apply it straight on the whiteheads at least twice a day.
 Follow this routine till you see visible results.
-Try the Nykaa Naturals Tea Tree Essential Oil that helps reduce pigmentation and treats pimples.
+Try the Nykaa Naturals Tea Tree Essential Oil that helps reduce pigmentation and treat pimples.

 8. Turmeric